 We Have the Experience You Need to Resolve Your Case in Mediation

-Shapiro Family Law has significant experience in reaching successful resolutions through mediation.
+Shapiro Family Law has significant experience in reaching successful resolutions during the divorce process through mediation.
 Our law firm provides professional mediation services, but only if we are not currently representing you.
-For more information about our mediation services, call our office at 303-695-0200 or contact us online.
+For more information about our mediation services, call our office at 303-695-0200, or contact us online.
 If you have questions about mediation, we have answers.

 Besides mediation, we handle divorce and family law cases.
 To find out more about our legal services and the most appropriate way we can help in resolving your legal matters, contact us today.
 We represent clients in the Denver area and throughout Colorado.